jkoleti-uml/5130f2023/project-week1/readme.md

 3. To use this application, we need to have `python3` and `pip` installed on their system.
 Optionally, we can set up a virtual environment for better package management.
 The README(https://github.com/jkoleti-uml/5130f2023/blob/main/diet-fit/readme.md) provides detailed instructions on how to create a virtual environment, and install the required packages.
 After the installation is complete, we can start the Flask server by running `main.py`, and it will be ready to accept requests at port `9000` for BMI and calorie intake calculations.

+4. `ui` directory contains all the files which are required by the front-end.

 ### References -
 1. https://www.calculator.net/calorie-calculator.html
 2. https://www.forbes.com/health/body/bmi-chart-for-men-and-women/